 \subsection{The heat-flow of a Toeplitz operator}

-The operator heat semigroup $\{\Phi_t\}_{t>-\frac{1}{2}}$ was first introduced by Berger and Coburn \cite{BC94} with a slightly different parametrization.
+The operators $\{\Phi_t\}_{t>0}$ were first introduced by Berger and Coburn \cite{BC94} with a slightly different parametrization.
 Berger and Coburn used it to discuss the heat flow of a Toeplitz operator.
 We make the following observation.

 \begin{proposition} Let $t>\frac{1}{2}$ and let $a\in \symb$.
 If $T_a\in \bdd$, then \end{proposition}

 \begin{proof} As usual, it is enough to show that the Berezin transforms of two functions coincide.
 We have